Human rights in Costa Rica: LGBT rights

-Children's Rights
+Children's rights

 Costa Rica ratified the United Nations Convention on the Rights of the Child (UNCRC) on August 21, 1990, meaning it is legally obliged to uphold the articles it entails.
 Costa Rica's president in 2009, Oscar Arias Sanchez, stated this convention ‘changed generations’, seeing large children rights improvements across the county.
 The most important elements within this convention are the child's inalienable right to life, freedom of self-expression, respect of their opinions and non-discrimination on any physical or mental basis.
 The improvements witnessed in Costa Rica have predominantly been in the areas of health, education, non-discrimination and respect.

 Further improvements have been made since the development of the Public Policy for Children and Adolescence 2009–2021 in 2009.
 This Policy was created on the National Day of Children by President Sanchez, his ministers, the National Council on Children and Child Welfare Services, with assistant from a large group of children.
 The policy aims to reiterate the UNCRC to further guarantee and achieve all of the rights of the child, focussing on vulnerable and excluded groups which require extra, specific protection and assistance.
-The creation of this policy reinforces Costa Rica's commitment to improving the conditions for children throughout the country.